 One of the most iconic neighborhoods in all of Spain, Granada’s Albayzín is famous for its stunning panorama of whitewashed houses.
 It’s close to Sacromonte, but with the added bonus of some of Granada’s most famous viewpoints, such as the Mirador de San Nicolás.
 Flamenco in Granada, especially in this famous barrio, is a dime a dozen, but not all shows are created equal.
-We’re partial to El Templo del Flamenco (Calle Pernaleros Alto, 41) and Jardines de Zoraya (Calle Panaderos, 32).
-Both are beautiful, intimate venues that truly capture the passion of flamenco.
+Check out El Templo del Flamenco (Calle Pernaleros Alto, 41) or Jardines de Zoraya (Calle Panaderos, 32), both of which are beautiful, intimate venues that truly capture the passion of flamenco.

 If you head into the city center, you’ll find even more places to see flamenco in Granada.
-Our favorite by far is La Casa del Arte Flamenco (Cuesta Gomérez, 11).
-Here, you’ll see a mindblowing, heart stopping performance by a talented crew of local artists.
+The best by far is La Casa del Arte Flamenco (Cuesta Gomérez, 11), where you’ll see a mindblowing, heart stopping performance by a talented crew of local artists.
 They’ve performed overseas and even as far as Asia!
 However, despite their international renown, the show is purely Andalusian—passionate, colorful and intimate.

 Additionally, another wonderful venue in the city center is La Alboreá (Calle Pan, 3).
 In this cozy venue not far from Plaza Nueva, you’ll see incredible performances by some of the best artists in town.
 Many of them come from families in the Sacromonte area, which means that they were born and raised on flamenco.
 It’s truly one of the best and most authentic ways to experience flamenco in Granada.

 The Sacromonte district features “cave houses” built directly into the hills, and is a popular place to see flamenco in Granada.
 Once a hidden gem, the flamenco shows in the area have now gotten a reputation as being quite touristy.
-While we love Sacromonte for sunset views of the Alhambra, we’d skip it for flamenco.
-Try some of our recommendations above instead!
+While Sacromonte is a great choice for sunset views of the Alhambra, skip it for flamenco.
+Try some of the recommendations above instead.